 Textbooks are provided, on loan, by the School.
-All pupils, however, should obtain for themselves a hymn book (the small red CH3 volume in the Senior School, obtainable from the School Office for £3.00), and dictionaries as required for the various languages studies; pre-owned copies are acceptable provided that they are copies of the designated publication and in good condition.
+Dictionaries as required for the various languages studies; pre-owned copies are acceptable provided that they are copies of the designated publication and in good condition.
 In the Junior School, a dictionary, a thesaurus (of appropriate age-related difficulty) and the Oxford School Atlas are required.
 Senior pupils in some subjects will be asked to buy copies of past SQA papers for their own use.
 At each age group, advice will be given on calculators.

-If books on loan are not returned on the date required by the Head of a particular department or, in exceptional circumstances caused by a pupil's absence on an official school activity, by the last day of session, the full cost of replacement will charged to the end of term account without fail.
+If books on loan are not returned on the date required by the Head of a particular department or, in exceptional circumstances caused by a pupil's absence on an official school activity, by the last day of session, the full cost of replacement will be charged to the end of term account without fail.
 Late returns will not be permitted and no refund or credit of any charge for non-return on fee accounts will be made.
 A Book Return day is arranged in June for the return of text books for all pupils in Forms IV, V and VI.